openbaton/docs/docs/vnfm-generic.md

 **Note**: The scripts come from the VNFPackage which you need to create (see [VNFPackage documentation][vnfpackage-doc-link]).

-The ordering of this scripts is defined in the NetworkServiceDescriptor from which the NetworkServiceRecord was created, in particular into the NetworkServiceDescriptor->VirtualNetworkFunctionDescriptor->LifecycleEvents.
+The ordering of this scripts is defined in the NetworkServiceDescriptor from which the NetworkServiceRecord was created, in particular into the NetworkServiceDescriptor→VirtualNetworkFunctionDescriptor→LifecycleEvents.
 Here an example (to make it more readable it is shown only the **VNF lifecycle event** part):
 ```json
 {// NSD